 8. Bring Interactive Dog Toys

-Have you considered interactive toys to keep your dog preoccupied?
+Have you considered interactive favorite toys to keep your dog preoccupied?
 This is one of the best ways to keep him relaxed and mentally stimulated.

 9. Bring Washable Dog Beds